 We have tools to help you promote your event!
 Use our National ArtsMeet Calendar to promote your event and find others happening near you.
 (Don’t forget, you can use this calendar year round!)

-We are excited to host the first ever National Creative Conversation on Facebook Tuesday, Oct.
+We hosted the first ever National Creative Conversation on Facebook on Tuesday, Oct.
 25 from 9-10 p.m.
 ET.
 Creative Conversations have been a mechanism for communities to talk about the arts and culture in their area.
-This is a chance for everyone to gather together as a national community to share what is happening on the ground!
-Mark your calendars, invite your friends, grab a snack and beverage, and join the conversation!
+It was a chance for everyone to gather together as a national community to share what is happening on the ground!
+You can view the posts, comments and prompts by clicking the link.

 President Obama has officially proclaimed October 2016 as National Arts and Humanities Month.
 In this year's proclamation, he wrote, "In seeking to break down barriers and challenge our assumptions, we must continue promoting and prioritizing the arts and humanities, especially for our young people.
 In many ways, the arts and humanities reflect our national soul.
 They are central to who we are as Americans—as dreamers and storytellers, creators and visionaries.
 By investing in the arts, we can chart a course for the future in which the threads of our common humanity are bound together with creative empathy and openness."